4 Easy Eco-Friendly Changes You Can Make Now

-As an environmentally-conscious shopper, you're eager to do your part in selecting eco-friendly products.
-You may be wondering though which products that you use have the biggest impact on the environment and society around us.
+As an environmentally-conscious person, you're eager to do your part in selecting eco-friendly products.
+You may be wondering though which products that you regularly use have the biggest impact on the environment and society around us.
 So what is it that you can do to make a difference?

 I have identified products which have the most negative affects on our surroundings and simple things you can do to lighten your personal carbon footprint.

 The major products that we use on a regular basis that cause a lot of harm to the environment include all sorts of plastics that we use for activities like drinking, carrying, eating; as well as cleaning products we use around the house.
 Thankfully, there are lots of alternatives that are eco-friendly.
 Below are ideas on what you should be doing to decrease your negative impact on the environment.